UKCloud/documentation/articles/openshift/oshift-ref-cluster-monitoring.md

 ### Accessing Web UIs

-`oc get routes -n openshift-monitoring` will give you the URLs you can use to access Prometheus, Alertmanage and Grafana UIs.
+`oc get routes -n openshift-monitoring` will give you the URLs you can use to access Prometheus, Alertmanager and Grafana UIs.
 You'll need to prepend `https://` to the addresses.

 ### Grafana Dashboards